oliverpauffley/urlshortener/README.md

 ### TODO:

 * Better error handling.
 Could DRY in lots of areas.
 See: [Behaviour type assertion]
+* System to remove old urls.
+Would be sensible to remove urls over a certain age (maybe check if they have been used recently?)

 [Behaviour type assertion]: https://medium.com/ki-labs-engineering/rest-api-error-handling-in-go-behavioral-type-assertion-509d93636afd